People can receive help in many ways. Below are a few examples:

 Our client work is temporary and short-term in nature; that is, our goal is to see a client’s situation change over time until the client no longer requires our assistance.
 Deacons generally work towards this end by guiding clients to manage their budgets responsibly, plan for the future, seek employment, resolve conflicts, mend relationships, seek God’s community, and know and obey God in all areas of their lives.
 We hope that as clients grow closer to the Lord, they will find the strength, wisdom, and grace to experience deeply changed lives.

 The Diaconate is funded entirely by the donations of individuals at CFC.
 We are, therefore, accountable to the congregation to be wise stewards of the resources God has given us through his people.
-Because our funding is limited, we direct financial support to the neediest.

 COMMUNITY RESOURCE GUIDE